Do you dread putting on your favorite shoes or boots due to pain in your big toe joint? So did Matt! But not any more!

 What Causes a Bunion?

-- Inherited Genetic Factors: Though shoes can play a minimal role in this deformity, the majority of bunions are a result of biomechanics, or inherited foot types.
+- Inherited Genetic Factors: Though shoes can play a role in aggravating this deformity, the majority of bunions are a result of biomechanics, or inherited foot types.
 We also know that bunions are 10 times more likely to affect women than men.

 - Trauma: Though uncommon, some sprains, fractures, and nerve injuries have led to the development of bunions.